-Do you understand that we cannot possibly know everything about the health or behavioral traits of any dog and that you bear the responsibility of choosing to adopt your dog?
+Do you understand that we can't possibly know everything about health or behavior of any dog and that you bear the responsibility of choosing to adopt your dog?

-We are not a "dog store" selling dogs.
-Do you agree that any donation you give to us is not a purchase price for a dog but your intended donation in consideration of our rescues canines and expending time and resources on your behalf including visiting our dogs, reviewing applications, performing the service of any adoption if one should occur, etc. and is therefore not refundable?
+We are a volunteer, non-profit rescue.
+We do not sell dogs.
+Do you agree that your adoption donation whould you adopt is not a purchase price for a dog but a donation in consideration of our work, resources on your behalf including visiting our dogs, reviewing applications, performing any adoptions, etc. and is not refundable for any reason?

 Thank you for considering rescuing a Labrador Retriever, Golden Retriever, or other Retrieving Breed!

 Independent Labrador Retriever Rescue of Southern California a 501c3 Non Profit Corporation dedicated to the rescue, rehabilitation, and rehoming of retrieving breeds